Melissa Data Quality Platforms

 "Personal data" is any information that is linked or reasonably linkable to an identified or identifiable natural person.
 "Personal data" does not include de-identified data or publicly available information.

-"Publicly available information" means information that is lawfully made available through federal, state, or local government records, and information that a controller has a reasonable basis to believe is lawfully made available to the general public.
+"Publicly available information" means information that is lawfully made available through federal, state or local government records, and information that a controller has a reasonable basis to believe is lawfully made available to the general public.

-2. Consumer Personal Data Rights
+II.
+Consumer Personal Data Rights

 As a resident of one of the states identified above, you may invoke your consumer rights by submitting a consumer request to Melissa specifying the consumer rights you wish to invoke.